Celsius Holdings Inc. (CELH) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the company had lost 12.12% over the past month.
-This has lagged the Consumer Staples sector's loss of 1.52% and the S&P 500's loss of 5.06% in that time.
+Coming into today, shares of the company had lost 9.21% in the past month.
+In that same time, the Consumer Staples sector lost 0.58%, while the S&P 500 lost 3.02%.

-Celsius Holdings Inc. will be looking to display strength as it nears its next earnings release.
+Investors will be hoping for strength from Celsius Holdings Inc. as it approaches its next earnings release.
 The company is expected to report EPS of $0.20, up 122.22% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $219.87 million, up 64.84% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $219.87 million, up 64.84% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $1.07 per share and revenue of $1.01 billion, which would represent changes of +140.68% and +54.38%, respectively, from the prior year.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 9.58% lower.
-Celsius Holdings Inc. is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 9.58% lower.
+Celsius Holdings Inc. is currently a Zacks Rank #3 (Hold).

-Valuation is also important, so investors should note that Celsius Holdings Inc. has a Forward P/E ratio of 78.99 right now.
+Digging into valuation, Celsius Holdings Inc. currently has a Forward P/E ratio of 79.6.
 This valuation marks a premium compared to its industry's average Forward P/E of 18.09.

 The Food - Miscellaneous industry is part of the Consumer Staples sector.
-This group has a Zacks Industry Rank of 106, putting it in the top 43% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 98, which puts it in the top 39% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report